 □ Postpartum pads (産褥パッド・sanjyoku paddo)

 The ones provided by my hospital were not enough, and although my husband was able to grab some for me from the store at the hospital, I wish I had brought more myself.
+Once you’re home, you can also try these herbal-infused ones from iHerb, which according to reviewers are very soothing if you freeze them before use.

 □ Postpartum underwear (産褥ショーツ・sanjyoku shotsu)